timmorey/ember-font-awesome/README.md

 ### Customize with sass/scss

-You can opt-in to the scss version of font-awesome.
-You can do this by adding the following configuration in `ember-cli-build.js`:
+If you are using the ember-cli-sass addon, you can opt-in to the Scss version of font-awesome by adding the following configuration in `ember-cli-build.js`:

 ```js
 var app = new EmberApp({